KidPudel/android-starter-kit/design-patterns/dagger.md

 `@Singleton` - scope, **how many instances**, here we'll have obly a single instance, if we wouldn't have it, when we inject couple of times, we would create two instances, that would live as long as app does.

 If there is some other class that needs to be injected in, **follow the same process**, and **add the `@Inject` annotation to constructor.**

+> As long as dagger knows how to implement dependencies, it knows how to implement our class where we put `@Inject`

 ------------------------------------------------------------